avinashshenoy97/myquity/README.md

 ### So far so good, right?

 Both models seem to have successfully predicted future values of each of the comapny's share prices.
 Notice that the legend only describes the colour of the `Original` values' plot.
-However, this colour is not seen at all, implying that the predictions exactly overlap the actual values.
+All the other colours represent the predictions.

 ## Into the FUTURE!

 The last data point in the data used is `23rd March 2018`.
 Using a year's data upto this date, we try to predict the next year's values.

-Graphs!
+More graphs!

 #### Single Layer LSTM